Police arrest suspect after abduction, murder of North Carolina girl

 The Lumberton Police and FBI charged Michael McLellan, 34, with 10 felonies including first-degree murder and first-degree forcible rape in connection to the death of Hania Aguilar.

 The teen was kidnapped from her driveway on Nov.
-5 when a suspect forced her into a family member's idling SUV, police said.
+5 when a suspect forced her into a family member's idling sport-utility vehicle, police said.
+Her family had been getting ready to drive her to a school bus stop.

-Witnesses reported hearing the girl scream and a man dressed in all black with a yellow bandanna across his face force her into the family’s sport-utility vehicle and drive away, authorities have previously said.
+Witnesses reported hearing the girl scream and a man dressed in all black with a yellow bandanna across his face force her into the SUV and drive away, authorities have previously said.

 McLellan is being held at the Robeson County Detention Center without bail and is scheduled to have his first court appearance on Monday.